 How to decorate a room in the Scandi boho style?

-Start with a white background and add layers with the use of natural materials, patterns and colors.
+Start with a white background and add layers using natural materials, patterns, and colors.

-The Scandi boho home is characterized using wood and rattan for furniture.
-Wicker, bamboo and ceramic for pots.
+The Scandi boho home is characterized by using wood and rattan for furniture.
+Wicker, bamboo, and ceramic for pots.
 You can also choose rattan and fabrics for your lamps.

-The choice of antique, vintage and / or ethnic objects give a bohemian touch to the room, but it is not worth placing them at random.
-Here comes the Scandinavian touch creating almost art galleries in the way they choose placement and order for these objects, either by their similarity in the color palette or by themes (collections for example).
+The choice of antique, vintage, and/or ethnic objects gives a bohemian touch to the room, but it is not worth placing them randomly.
+Here comes the Scandinavian touch creating almost art galleries in the way they choose placement and order for these objects, either by their similarity in the color palette or by themes (collections, for example).

-We leave the plants for the end, which will give life and freshness to the room.
+We leave the plants for the end, giving life and freshness to the room.
 As I said before, the bigger and thicker, the better.
 And if you also add cactus and succulents, you will have a green paradise at home.

 Let’s do it!